allen-garvey/dithermark/docs/building.md

 * Type `make reset`
 * Type `make release`
 * To reset everything, so you can create a debug build again, type `make reset` and `make`
+* A release build without PHP dependencies is also created in `release`

 ## Errors with building older versions